microsoft/qsharp/katas/content/random_numbers/index.md

 This knowledge is sufficient to implement a simple random number generator!

-> Remember that you can refer to the [Single Qubit Gates tutorial](single_qubit_gates) if you need a refresher on the various quantum gates and their usage in Q#.
+> Remember that you can refer to the Single-Qubit Gates Kata if you need a refresher on the various quantum gates and their usage in Q#.

 @[exercise]({
     "id": "random_bit",